 If you have experience on multiple projects over several years, you may find it difficult to include everything important in two pages.

 In this situation, you should include the main and most recent projects on your CV and then add a third additional page that contains a project list.
-This list should have the name of the project, the employer/client, a brief, one-sentence summary/description of what you did, and the outcomes achieved.
+This list should have the name of the project, the employer/client, and a brief, one-sentence summary/description of what you did, including the outcomes that were achieved.

 Use bullet points instead of paragraphs as much as possible, as bullet-point lists are easier to read.